awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

   + Aurora MySQL with MySQL 8\.0 compatibility, version 3\.01\.0 and higher
   + Aurora MySQL with MySQL 5\.7 compatibility, version 2\.09\.1 and higher
   +  Aurora PostgreSQL versions 13\.3 and higher, 12\.4 and higher, 11\.9 and higher, and 10\.14 and higher
 + You can only perform a managed cross\-Region database failover on an Aurora global database if the primary and secondary DB clusters have the same major, minor, and patch level engine versions\.
-However, the patch levels can be different if the minor engine versions are one of the following:
+However, the patch levels can be different if the minor engine versions are one of the following\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-global-database.html)

+  For more information, see [Patch level compatibility for managed cross\-Region failover](aurora-global-database-upgrade.md#aurora-global-database-upgrade.minor.incompatibility)\.
 + Aurora global databases currently don't support the following Aurora features:
   + Aurora Serverless v1
   + Backtracking in Aurora